dbt-labs/dbt-converter/README.md

         "spark.driver.memory": "4g"
 ```

-Documentation for the `dbt-spark` adapter can be found [here](https://docs.getdbt.com/docs/core/connect-data-platform/spark-setup)

 REMINDER: Once your conversion is complete, we recommend changing back to the `dbt-databricks` adapter, including reverting all changes to `~/.dbt/profiles.yml`.